mahmoudym/youssef-ba-sensor-data-analysis/README.md

-# Espresso Machine Classifier
+# Smart Sensor Data Analysis
-This project is trying to classify the espresso machine's consumption into a single or double depending only on power consumption.
+This project predicts appliance's currently running service using power consumption only, with a minimal example of an Esspresso Machine

 ## Getting started
 This is to show how to install and run the project on your local machine.